Yep, I ran a marathon.

 However, that didn’t stop me from running 42,194.988 meters or 26.2 miles.

 The runners reading this post are scouring the page looking for my time, because if you didn’t train and completed a marathon in 7+ hours it doesn’t really count, right?
-Well, I ran the marathon faster than than the national average which, in recent years, comes out to be around 4.5 hours.
+Well, I ran the marathon faster than than the national average which, in recent years, comes out to be around 4.5 hours (I came in sub 4 hours).

 Not speedy by any means, but certainly not lazy.
 Before I go any further, let’s start with the “why?”.